-There are a few open questions worth considering for future research.
-In this paper, we discuss the case where the number of strata is fixed and the sample sizes tend to infinity, we use the finite-population CLTs for each stratum to derive an aggregated estimator.
-For the other case where the number of stratum tends to infinity instead of sample sizes, one can apply the Lindeberg–Lévy–Feller Theorem to obtain the asymptotic normality.
-More interestingly, we do not provide `PopNz-PrivSz' -- an analogous algorithm to {\NoiPopPubSize} for the private sample sizes case.
+More interestingly, we do not provide `PopNz-PrivSz' -- an analogous algorithm to {PopNz-PubSz} for the private sample sizes case.
 To protect both the population proportion and the sample sizes, the direct addition of noise to the non-private aggregated estimator is not plausible.
 One should consider more sophisticated mechanisms other than directly adding noise to the statistics.
 If `PopNz-PrivSz' were proposed, we shall expect it to yield a narrower confidence interval since we only need to publish the private population proportion without being able to provide private confidence intervals for stratum proportions at the same time.

 Another direction for future research would be optimal budget allocation.
-We do not experiment with different ways to divide the total budget in {\NoiPopPubSize} or {\NoiStraPrivSize} but simply split it up evenly.
+We do not discuss how to best divide the total budget for {PopNz-PubSz} or {StrNz-PrivSz}.
 Budgeting for the composed application of the algorithms may also be of interest, like in Section 5.2.2 where we apply the algorithms twice for two independent populations.

 Lastly, one broad direction is to develop the differentially private versions for other alternatives to the basic Wald interval, such as the Wilson Interval, Jeffreys interval, etc.(see~\cite{Franco2019ComparativeSO} for a comparative summary of seven such types of confidence intervals for proportions).
 Many of these latter are specifically designed for the case of small sample sizes, which we do not consider here and for which we expect fundamentally different approaches to differential privacy likely to be necessary.